APICDG/APIGEE-Training/README.md

 **Who Should Attend SE Bootcamp?**
 ```
 Solutions architects that are positioning solutions with your clients - however, business team members
 (client partners, relationship mangers, program managers, etc.) will also find the sessions
 leading up to the hands-on labs useful, as they cover many business topics such as market trends,
 solution overview, value proposition, use-cases, and competitive positioning.
 ```

 **Profile for ideal Solutions architect**
 ```
 * Hands-on familiarity with middleware, web services technologies, and security standards (oAuth, SAML)
-* Good hands-on development experience with Java and good background on other languages like JavaScript,
+* Good hands-on development experience with Java and good background on other languages like JavaScript
-  Python, PHP and other API related technologies.
+  ,Python, PHP and other API related technologies.
 * Exposure to cloud technologies such as Apache Cassandra and AWS and mobile app development including
   Android and iOS SDKs
 * Experience building and delivering proofs of concept (PoCs) independently and effectively.
-* The ability to lead architecture discussions around deployment topologies, scaling , performance & sizing
+* The ability to lead architecture discussions around deployment topologies, scaling , performance
+  & sizing

 ```
 **What is Online SE Bootcamp?** -